 - Provide a written report describing the location and extent of asbestos materials in the home.

 - Advise homeowners on what corrections are necessary.

 - Ensure that the corrective-action contractor follows proper procedures.

-Asbestos Contractors are professionals that can repair or remove asbestos materials safely.
+Certified Asbestos Abatement Contractors are professionals that can repair or safely remove asbestos materials.
 Asbestos contractors generally follow these procedures:

 - Avoids spreading or tracking asbestos dust into other areas of your home.